 Stormwater is pure rainwater; plus, anything the rain carries along with it.
+As rain falls on an area, it percolates through the soils until it becomes saturated.
+When water cannot infiltrate anymore, it becomes stormwater runoff.
 This means stormwater has the potential to be a major source of pollution to our waterways.

 Currently, money for our stormwater program comes primarily from two sources: Gas taxes and stormwater Municipal Service Taxing Unit (MSTU) which has been included on Citrus County tax bills for several years.

 The existing MSTU, which is millage based, will go to zero, and the gas tax funds will be shifted back to paving more roads.